DeepSpectrum/DeepSpectrum/README.md

   They have to follow the format *file_name.wav* **delimiter** *label* where **delimiter** must be `,` for *.csv* and `\t` (tab) for *.tsv*
 * labels for each folder can be specified by `-labels labelForFolder1 labelForFolder2`.
-  The number of specified labels must match the number of folders given after `f`.
+  The number of specified labels must match the number of folders given after `-f`.